A financial modeling bootcamp

 • Use the assumptions sheet as the control center for the entire model

-• Understand why assumptions, not hardcoded numbers, drive flexibility and clarity
+• Understand why assumptions (not hardcoded numbers) create flexibility

-• Build your first formula and see how inputs flow through the model
+• Build your first formula and see how inputs flow through the spreadsheet

-• Learn how budgets scale over time and why linear vs. exponential growth changes everything
+• Learn how budgets scale over time and why growth curves matter

-• Build a conversion flow that turns activity into outcomes
+• Build a conversion flow that turns activity into measurable outcomes

-• Model non-monthly subscriptions and understand how timing affects revenue recognition
+• Model non-monthly subscriptions and understand timing and revenue recognition

 Lesson 5: Bringing Historical Financial Data Into the Model